Entando Standard Banking Demo

 ent bundler from-git -d -r https://github.com/entando-samples/standard-demo-content-bundle.git | ent kubectl apply -n entando -f -

-Select Repository from the menu on the left.
-Your bundles will be visible in the repository as shown in the screenshot below
+Repositoryfrom the menu on the left.
+Your bundles will be visible in the repository as shown in the screenshot below.

-standard-demobundle will need to be installed last since it depends on MFEs from the other bundles in order to set up each of the pages.
+standard-demobundle will need to be installed last, as it relies on MFEs from the other bundles to set up each of the pages.

-You should not see any conflicts in an initial installation but if there are any conflicts you will be presented with an Installation Plan like the one shown below.
+In the unlikely event you encounter conflicts during an initial installation, you will be presented with an Installation Plan like the one shown below.
+Select

 Update All in the upper right after making your selections.

-You can now navigate to your applications home page using the home icon in the upper right of the app builder to view the application homepage
+You can now navigate to your application's home page using the home icon in the upper right of the App Builder.

-- (Option 2) Alternatively, you can simply view the Standard Banking Demo home page by going to
+Option 2 Alternatively, you can view the Standard Banking Demo home page by going to

 Pages → Management, finding